Vyral/base-template/_drafts/before-winter-hits-prepare-your-home-with-these-7-tips.md

 {% include youtube.html %}

-Before winter hits, there are seven things you should do to prepare your home.
-Follow these and your home will be more than ready for the cold weather.
+<center>Before winter hits, there are seven things you should do to prepare your home.
+Follow these and your home will be more than ready for the cold weather.</center>

 Since we’re moving through the fall season, we wanted to give you some home-maintenance tips to keep in mind over the next few months.
 Abiding by these will keep your property in tip-top shape and help you avoid disastrous situations from happening to your home when winter hits: